orijitghosh/VANESSA-DAM/README.md

 9. Minimizing human errors – no need to tinker with raw data to accommodate analysis tools.

 A short tutorial is provided (*Easy tutorial to start using VANESSA-DAM-SA.pdf*) which is self explanatory and should help beginners start using the app right away.

+## Known issues
+1. After pressing "Start Calculations!" button, error appears "Incompatible classes". - Solution: For VANESSA-DAM-CRA, change line no. 383 of "server.r" from "metadata <- fread(input$meta$datapath)" to "metadata <- read.csv(input$meta$datapath)" and for VANESSA-DAM-SA, change line no. 423 of "server.r" from "metadata <- fread(input$meta$datapath)" to "metadata <- read.csv(input$meta$datapath)".
+This error occurs sometimes for data.table version mismatch and throws error while binding the metadata to monitor files.